Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have scored at least 57 points -- this matchup's over/under -- just twice this year.
+- Florida Atlantic and its opponents have scored at least 57 points -- this matchup's point total -- just twice this year.

-- In 50% of Charlotte's games this season (3/6), the teams combined to score more than Thursday's total of 57.
+- So far this season, 50% of Charlotte's games (3/6) have had more combined points than Thursday's over/under of 57.

-- The combined points per game average of the two teams, 59.1, is 2.1 points greater than Thursday's over/under.
+- Thursday's over/under is 2.1 points lower than the two team's combined 59.1 points per game average.

 - This contest's total is 8.3 points greater than the 48.7 these two squads combine to allow per game this season.